Get started in one of the fastest growing industry sectors, with the Certificate IV in Cyber Security 22334VIC at Victoria University Polytechnic.

-You'll develop skills that involve a blend of problem solving, critical thinking, collaboration, data analytics, penetration testing, cloud-based networking, scripting, privacy and ethics.
-With exposure to leading industry platforms such as Amazon Web Services, Splunk and Cisco, your training will ensure you gain the skills for the technologies industry demand.
+In this cyber security course, you'll learn about leading industry platforms such as Amazon Web Services, Splunk and Cisco, so that you gain the skills for the technologies industry demand.

-- use a range of tools and procedures to mitigate cyber security threats
+- use a range of cyber security tools, procedures and software

 - protect an organisation from insider security breaches